RUFFY-369/scisense_chatbot/readme.md

 )
 ```

-You can also run these questions in bulk using the provided script in the /scripts folder.
+You can also run these questions in bulk using the `example.sh` bash script.

 ## 📊 Model Information
 Model	Size	Purpose